chirashijs/chirashi/docs/documentation.md

 # getElements

 Get dom element recursively from iterable or selector.
-Note that to improve performances, the NodeList returned will be live if the selector allow it.

 **Parameters**